On the Robustness of Normalizing Flows for Inverse Problems in Imaging: On the Robustness of Conditional NFs

-From the experimental and theoretical investigations in the previous subsections~\ref{sec:3.1} and \ref{sec:OOD}, we propose a remark on how to avoid exploding variance.
+From the experimental and theoretical investigations in the previous subsections~\ref{sec:3.1} and \ref{sec:OOD}, we propose a remark on how to avoid exploding inverse.
 For a diffeomorphic function of a conditional coupling transformation $c: \mathbb{R} \rightarrow \mathbb{R}$, let $c'(x) \in [s_l,s_u]$ (\textit{i.e.}, $c$ is bi-Lipschitz continuous).
 By generalizing the optimization problem for the affine transformation to this function $c$, the same phenomenon as that in Section~\ref{sec:theory} can be observed:

-To avoid exploding variance, coupling transformations must satisfy the following remark: \begin{remark} To avoid exploding variance, the derivatives of the element-wise transformation $c$ of the conditional coupling layer must yield similar lower and upper bounds when the input has a sufficiently large absolute value.
+To avoid exploding inverse, coupling transformations must satisfy the following remark: \begin{remark} To avoid exploding inverse, the derivatives of the element-wise transformation $c$ of the conditional coupling layer must yield similar lower and upper bounds when the input has a sufficiently large absolute value.
 In other words, $c'(x)\simeq s_u$ for $\mathbf{y}$ is OOD and $|x| \gg 1$. \end{remark}

-While Remark~\ref{remark1} can guide one to design or to select a proper coupling transformation for conditional normalizing flows to avoid exploding variance, there are also other conditions to consider for performance such as sufficient expressive power and computational efficiency.
+While Remark~\ref{remark1} can guide one to design or to select a proper coupling transformation for conditional NFs to avoid exploding inverse, there are also other conditions to consider for performance such as sufficient expressive power and computational efficiency.
 In this work, we demonstrate how to select a coupling transformation considering both Remark~\ref{remark1} and other conditions like performance among existing ones.
 The same rules can be utilized for designing a new one.

-\paragraph{One suggestion:} We can set $c (x) = x + t$ for all $x \not\in (B_1,B_2)$, which satisfies Remark~\ref{remark1} ($c'(x)=1$ for all $x \in (-\infty,B_1) \cup (B_2,\infty)$) and computational efficiency (by using only a few parameters).
+\paragraph{A solution to satisfy Remark~\ref{remark1}:} We can set $c (x) = x + t$ for all $x \not\in (B_1,B_2)$, which satisfies Remark~\ref{remark1} ($c'(x)=1$ for all $x \in (-\infty,B_1) \cup (B_2,\infty)$) and computational efficiency (by using only a few parameters).
 However, this would not have sufficient expressive power.
 The additive coupling transformation~\cite{DBLP:journals/corr/DinhKB14} also lacks expressive power.
 In the meanwhile, spline-based transformations have better expressive power than affine transformations~\cite{muller2019neural, durkan2019cubic, dolatabadi2020invertible, durkan2019neural, rezende2020normalizing}, but with inefficient, relatively long computation.